CornElDos/CornElDos-Roulette-Strategy/README.md

 # CornElDos-Roulette-Strategy
-A way to eliminate 2nd Dozen and use less stake and still win Demo wheel: https://www.roulettesimulator.net/simulators/french-roulette/
+A way to eliminate 2nd Dozen and use less stake and still win.
+Buy in is $500.
+Target $100.
+Demo wheel: https://www.roulettesimulator.net/simulators/french-roulette/

 So place a 3 neigbour bet, cover 7 thru 0, then manually add same betsize on 29 and 32.
 This is only the one way to omit 2nd dozen at all.